Circle Jerks: Reunions and hiatuses (1994–2011)

 The Circle Jerks played their final show for nearly a decade at the Bluebird Theater in Denver on January 27, 2011.

 From 2011 to 2019, the Circle Jerks were on hiatus due to a dispute between Morris and the rest of the band.
 The conflict was over songs that were written by Morris and Dimitri Coats.
 Coats (from Burning Brides), who was supposed to produce a new Circle Jerks album, decided that the songs Hetson had written were not up to par with Circle Jerks' catalog.
 Morris agreed, and both he and Coats wrote multiple songs intended for the new album.
 The other members of Circle Jerks believed Coats to be "arrogant, overbearing, egotistical" and called for him to be fired from producing the new record.
 Morris disagreed, and he and Coats recruited Steven Shane McDonald (from Redd Kross) and Mario Rubalcaba (Rocket from the Crypt, Hot Snakes, 411, Clikatat Ikatowi, Earthless) to start a new band called Off!.

 Group Sex anniversary shows (2019–present)

 On November 22, 2019, the Circle Jerks announced that they were going to reunite in 2020 for a number of shows to celebrate the 40th anniversary of their debut album Group Sex, including that year's Punk Rock Bowling.
 However, the COVID-19 pandemic caused performances to be postponed until 2021.
 Three-fourths of the final lineup — Keith Morris, guitarist Greg Hetson, bassist Zander Schloss — were involved in the reunion.

 On July 15, 2021 it was announced that former Queens of the Stone Age and Danzig drummer Joey Castillo would be joining the band on drums.

 In April 2022, six dates on the anniversary tour were postponed after Morris tested positive for the COVID-19 virus.
+The band continued touring with the Descendents throughout North & South America in 2023 and 2024 and Europe in 2025.